 U – Unforgettable travel memory:

 Meeting the King of Bhutan, spending a night in a Buddhist monastery, witnessing a sacrificial funeral in Indonesia and so many, many others.
 Though most of all I’d have to say meeting so many incredible people from every corner of the globe on the road.
 That’s a real highlight for me.

 That, and experiencing the world through my grandmother’s eyes…she was incredibly special to me.

 V – Visas – how many and for where:

-My current passport has 10 visas.
+My last passport has 11 visas.
 They are:

-Bhutan, Cambodia, China, Egypt, Jordan, Laos (x2), Thailand (student visa), Turkey and Vietnam.
+Bhutan, Cambodia, China, Egypt, Indonesia, Jordan, Laos (x2), Thailand (student visa), Turkey and Vietnam.

-And not sure if it counts, but the back cover of my passport has acquired a few stickers along the way… One from security at Bangkok‘s Survanabhumi airport, one from an Israeli border crossing and the last is one of those infamous bar codes from Tel Aviv’s Ben-Gurion airport.
+And not sure if it counts, but the back cover of my old passport has acquired a few stickers along the way… One from security at Bangkok‘s Survanabhumi airport, one from an Israeli border crossing and the last is one of those infamous bar codes from Tel Aviv’s Ben-Gurion airport.
 My new one has a security sticker from London Heathrow Airport.